 Still Shipping for Free in U.S.

 We’re EverCup.
 Since 2017, EverCup has been putting your health, comfort and the planet first.
-More technically, the EverCup is FDA-registered and manufactured in beautiful Maine, USA.
+More technically, the EverCup is manufactured in beautiful Maine, USA.

 Pictured: Sutopa Dasgupta PhD (left) with menstrual health advocates in Lucknow, India.

 Out of the world's approximate 2 billion menstruating women, only a fraction have access to healthy, eco-friendly feminine hygiene products due to obstacles such as affordability and stigma.